Tai-Min/MODBUS-Slave-Cpp/README.md

   pinMode(buttonPin, INPUT);
   pinMode(potPin, INPUT);
   pinMode(pwmLedPin, OUTPUT);
-  server.disableCRC();//no need for crc check in this example Serial.begin(115200);
+  server.disableCRC(); // No need for crc check in this example.
+  Serial.begin(115200);
   Serial.setTimeout(15);
-  server.begin(deviceID, Serial);//start modbus server
+  server.begin(deviceID, Serial); // Start modbus server.
 }

 void loop()
 {
-  if (server.available())//check whether master sent some data {
+  if (server.available()) // Check whether master sent some serial data.
+  {
-    int result = server.read();//process data from master and return code of the processed function or 0 when there was no data / error occured / invalid request happened digitalWrite(ledPin, server.digitalRead(INPUT, 0));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(INPUT, 0));//analogRead analog inputs array data received from client devices server.digitalWrite(OUTPUT, 0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients server.analogWrite(OUTPUT, 0, analogRead(potPin));//analogWrite potentiometer's state to analog outputs array so it will be available to be read from clients if(server.digitalRead(OUTPUT, 0))//read buttons's state from digital outputs array {
+    int result = server.read(); // Process data from master and return code of the processed function or 0 when there was no data / error occured / invalid request happened. digitalWrite(ledPin, server.digitalRead(COIL, 0)); // Read digital inputs array data received from client devices. analogWrite(pwmLedPin, server.analogRead(HOLDING_REG, 0)); // Read analog inputs array data received from client devices. server.digitalWrite(DISCRETE_INPUT, 0, digitalRead(buttonPin)); // Write button's state to digital outputs array so it will be available to be read from clients. server.analogWrite(INPUT_REG, 0, analogRead(potPin)); // Write potentiometer's state to analog outputs array so it will be available to be read from clients.

-      server.analogWrite(OUTPUT, 1, 512);//analogWrite 512 to analog outputs array so it will be available to be read from clients
+    if (server.digitalRead(DISCRETE_INPUT, 0)) // Read buttons's state from digital outputs array. server.analogWrite(INPUT_REG, 1, 512); // Write 512 to analog outputs array so it will be available to be read from clients. else
-    }
+      server.analogWrite(INPUT_REG, 1, 100); // Write 100 to analog outputs array so it will be available to be read from clients.
   }
 }
 ```